CASEE Member Institutions

 - The Faculty of Management, Economic Engineering in Agriculture and Rural Development

-The quality of the education provided in the faculties’ auditoriums, laboratories and work experience centers has made the UASVMB the most representative and prestigious institution in the field of agronomic and veterinary education in Romania, many of its graduates having become outstanding personalities both in the domain of agricultural practice, and in that of education, research and administration.
+The quality of the education provided in the faculties’ auditoriums, laboratories and work experience centres has made the UASVMB the most representative and prestigious institution in the field of agronomic and veterinary education in Romania, many of its graduates have become outstanding personalities both in the domain of agricultural practice and in that of education, research and administration.

 "Ion Ionescu de la Brad" University of Agricultural Sciences and Veterinary Medicine of Iasi